ctb123za/carlos.prank/index.md

 ZM: "oh my God.
 Somebody help me!"

-CL: "I am Someone!and I'm helping you Zoe, Relax. here we made it, Precious cargo still in tact"
+CL: "Hi!
+I'm Someone!
+And I'm helping you Zoe, Relax. here we made it, Precious cargo still in tact"

 ZM: "You're such an a**hole, Thank you though"

-CL: "You're welcome! thank you for choosing Carlos Airlines, we hope you enjoyed your flight! haha!
+CL: "You're welcome! thank you for choosing Carlos Airlines, we hope you enjoyed your flight! hahahaha!
+Later Zoe.